google/turbinia/.github/PULL_REQUEST_TEMPLATE.md

  - Describe what the change does.
  - Please run any tests that can exercise your modified code.
- - Please have an issue created and ready to be linked to the PR.
+ - Please add links for any issues that are related to this PR.
  -->

 ### Description of the change